 Which online review platforms should you use?

 To make sure you show up on Google, you need to create a Google My Business listing (if you don’t already have one).
 Go to business.google.com to get started.
-Learn why every small business needs to use Google My Business, and start optimizing your listing to show up well.
+Be sure to optimize your listing to show up well.
 Getting reviews on your Google listing will increase your business’s visibility and help convert leads into customers.

 Other platforms that are always good to show up on, if only for review purposes, are Facebook, Bing and Yelp.
-There are even industry-specific platforms that you may want to look into, like HealthGrades for doctors or Houzz for home builders.
+You may even want to look into industry-specific platforms, like Healthgrades for doctors or Houzz for home builders.

 You’ll want most of your reviews to go to your Google listing, but make sure that you get a few reviews on each of these other platforms as well.

 Looking at your competitors’ listings is a good place to start to determine how many reviews you should aim for, but there really isn’t a set number.
 The most important thing is to bring in a steady stream of reviews.
 Start by trying to get at least one or two a month, and then maybe one or two a week if you have a lot of customers coming and going each day.

 Did you know?
 The Local Consumer Review Survey by BrightLocal found that 73% of consumers pay attention only to reviews written in the last month.